 For example, we have a business owner client who’s CPA had done an excellent job saving them taxes over 20 years.
 But, when they went to purchase a new rental property, they did not qualify, even with 800+ credit scores and over $1M in the bank.
 Why?
 According to their tax returns, the business “lost money” due to the write-offs and deductions they were taking.

-We covered this topic in a live masterclass in the ROI Inner Circle; there are ways to reduce your tax liability while maintaining your ability to get loans.
+We covered this topic and gave great financial tips in a live masterclass in the ROI Inner Circle; there are ways to reduce your tax liability while maintaining your ability to get loans.

 Start by having your current CPA send you a draft version of your tax return and send it to your conventional lender for feedback.
 It may make sense to move some deductions and reallocate for qualifying purposes.